-If Mrs Wilkinson dies more than seven years after making the gift:
+If Mrs Roberts dies more than seven years after making the gift:

-- the discounted gift of £41,760, although originally a CLT, will now be completely free from IHT. - withdrawals to pay to Mrs Wilkinson cease and the entire value of the trust fund can be distributed to her family at any future time. - the trust fund will be liable to periodic and/or exit charges in future years. - no refund would be payable on any entry or periodic IHT charge already paid.
+- The discounted gift of £41,760, although originally a potentially exempt transfer, will now be completely free from IHT. - Withdrawals to pay Mrs Roberts cease and the entire value of the trust fund can be distributed to Sally and Jill.

-Through proactive planning, and assuming Mrs Wilkinson lives for at least a further seven years, she may have reduced her beneficiaries' IHT bill from £40,000 (40% tax on the investment of £100,000) to £0 (or £8,352 if the full entry charge applied).
+Through proactive planning, and assuming Mrs Roberts lives for at least a further seven years, she will have saved her beneficiaries £40,000 (40% tax on the investment of £100,000).
 In addition, any growth on this investment will also be free from IHT.